By Christopher Brown – OCDCarCare.com

 Paint defects which are embedded within, or BELOW, the surface of the clear coat (top layer of single stage paint).

-Machine correction provides: the most consistent, most efficient, and least invasive means of defect removal.
+Machine correction provides the most consistent and efficient means of permanent defect removal.

 Below surface paint defects require a solid knowledge and experience base for accurate evaluation and removal–depending on their severity.
-Additionally, other factors of the panel and paint type, play important roles when forming a correction strategy.
+Additionally, other factors regarding panels such as substrate material, paint type, age of paint system, condition of paint system, and more play important roles when forming a defect removal strategy.

 Remember to always begin defect removal utilizing the LEAST AGGRESSIVE means (within context) to maximize effectiveness.
-Automotive surface integrity is the number one goal in all auto detailing.
+Automotive surface integrity is the number one goal in all paint correction and quality auto detailing.

 How to Best Identify and Diagnose Paint Defects